 - Go to Extensions→Add-ons→Get add-ons

-- Search for Amigo and install
+- Search for Amigo and install it.

-Get the API endpoint URL
+Get the API endpoint

-Click this link to go to the Amazon API documentation in RapidAPI.
+Go to the Amazon API documentation in RapidAPI.
 Or simply search for Amazon API in the RapidAPI Hub and click the top result.

 Click on any one of the headings.
-For example, Product to fetch product details such as price and deals.
+For example, Product to fetch Amazon product details such as price and deals.

-Under Required Parameters, we need to fill in the product ID of the product details we want to retrieve.
+Under Required Parameters, we need to fill in the Amazon product ID of the product whose details we want to scrape and pull the data to Google Sheets.

 The Optional parameters can be left blank.
 We can also use the productURL parameter in the Optional Parameters instead of using the productId in the Required Parameters to scrape the product data.